Sometimes a bad day just happens

 Sometimes it is just a bad day

 Sometimes a bad day just happens.
 This time the reasons were entirely out of my control.
-Just a simple trip up to London to see my MS consultant at the Royal London hospital.
+Just a simple trip up to London to see my MS consultant at the Royal London hospital in early August.
 It all sounds easy enough.
-11.00 appointment so I would expect to be back at home by 2.30 at the latest.
+11.30 appointment so I would expect to be back at home by 2.30 at the latest.
 If only that had happened instead of a series of unfortunate incidents.

 The start of the day went smoothly

-I caught the 9.00 train from Faversham, settled into my seat and listened to my book.
+I caught the 9.30 train from Faversham, settled into my seat and listened to my book.
 At 10.00 the train stops at Stratford International where the access staff put down a ramp so I can get off the train.
-Now mobility-scoot through Westfield shopping centre and catch an Elizabeth Line train from Stratford to Whitechapel.
+Now mobility-scoot through Westfield shopping centre and then I can catch an Elizabeth Line train from Stratford to Whitechapel.

 Westfield shopping centre

 As I leave the shopping centre my attention is caught by a homeless man getting to his knees and emptying the contents of his stomach onto the pavement.
 There was nothing I could do to help.
-Hello to the seedier side of London.
+Hello to the seedier side of London are my thoughts.
 No fun for him either I thought to myself.

 Stratford to Whitechapel